-Descriptor This theme includes the ability to - Graduates are expected to be • think imaginatively and innovatively. able to contest knowledge and • analyse problems from multiple practice, critically consider perspectives. ideas, texts and research and • access information and judge its think reflectively and pertinence. reflexively. • introduce new dimensions to existing ones in the domestic environment. • enrich domestic tools of thinking.
+Descriptor This theme includes the ability to - Graduates are expected to be think imaginatively and innovatively. able to contest knowledge and practice, critically consider analyse problems from multiple perspectives. ideas, texts and research and think reflectively and access information and judge its pertinence. reflexively. introduce new dimensions to existing ones in the domestic environment. enrich domestic tools of thinking.